 Final Thoughts on Failing Your Drug Test

+If you don’t have this protection and test positive for marijuana, you don’t have to accept the result if you believe it is a false positive.
 Hopefully, you now understand that the pertinent question to ask in the face of a positive test is: “Can I take a GC-MS test?’
-If your employer refuses, don’t be afraid to seek legal action.
+If your employer refuses, you could have grounds for legal action.
 For CBD users, please remember that your oil could contain up to 0.3% THC.
-If you use 100mg a day, for example, you are consuming 3mg of THC.
+If you use 100mg a day, for example, you are consuming 0.3mg of THC.

-A single dose at this potency could result in a reading of up to 15 ng/mL so if you use the CBD oil for several months; it is entirely plausible that you would test positive for marijuana use in a urinalysis.
-If this is the case, your next move should be to ask for a GC-MS test although that’s likely to provide a second positive.
+Unfortunately, there are still CBD firms that sell oil with a far greater amount of THC than advertised.
+There are now cases where CBD oil users are suing the seller for causing them to fail a drug screening!
+If you use CBD and test positive for THC metabolites, your next move should be to ask for a GC-MS test, although that’s likely to provide a second positive.
 Your company’s rulebook and state laws, unfortunately, dictate what to do if a GC-MS test also reveals THC metabolites.
 Good luck!